-- 1. Publication of professional books, textbooks, monographs, articles, including but not limited to refereed journal articles, research notes and chapters in edited books, extended encyclopedia essays, or editing of a professional book. - 2.
-Presentation of papers or posters at regional, national and international conferences. - 3.
-Publication of a book review or brief encyclopedia entry. - 4.
-Editing a professional journal. - 5.
-Receiving an external grant. - 6.
-Receiving an internal grant. - 7.
-Presentation of papers at state and local conferences. - 8.
-Submission of a book or article for publication. - 9.
-Serving as a discussant or roundtable participant or reviewing a manuscript or journal article. - 10.
-Serving as a panel chair.
+- 1. Publication of professional books, textbooks, monographs, articles, including but not limited to refereed journal articles, research notes and chapters in edited books, extended encyclopedia essays, literature review essays, or editing of a professional book. - 2.
+Presentation of papers or posters at conferences. - 3.
+Editing a professional journal. - 4.
+Publication of a book review or brief encyclopedia entry. - 5.
+Submission of a book or article for publication. - 6.
+Serving as a discussant or roundtable participant at a conference, organizing a conference panel, disseminating public intellectual work via newspaper column or blog, or related form of communication, or reviewing a manuscript or journal article. - 7.
+Receiving an external research grant. - 8.
+Receiving an internal research grant. - 9.
+Serving as a panel chair at a conference. - 2.
+Methods of Evaluation: The DPC is primarily responsible for evaluating research in light of existing professional standards.

-Methods of Evaluation 2.

-The DPC is primarily responsible for evaluating research in light of existing professional standards.
 Authorship and co-authorship are to be considered of equal merit.
 Publications in journals may be counted as soon as a letter of final acceptance from the editor has been received, but an initial book contract is not sufficient evidence of publication.

 The DPC will evaluate performance using the following standards:

-- Appropriate accomplishment is indicated by effort in any of the activities.
-The approa. priate category is available only in his/her probationary year one. - Satisfactory accomplishment is performance of activities 5 through 10 on the above list. b. - Significant accomplishment on an annual basis is performance of an activity from 2 c. through 5.
-For tenure, promotion and PAI's significant accomplishments must include one activity from category 1 and multiple other activities. - d.
+- a.
+Appropriate accomplishment is indicated by effort in any of the activities.
+The appropriate category is available only in probationary year one. - b.
+Satisfactory accomplishment is performance of activities 6 through 9 on the above list. - c.
+Significant accomplishment on an annual basis is performance of an activity from 2 through 5.
+For tenure, promotion and PAIs significant accomplishments must include one activity from category 1 and multiple other activities. - d.
 Superior accomplishments on an annual basis is performance of an activity in category 1.
-Superior accomplishment for tenure, promotion and PAIs, is performance of one activity in category 1 and additional activities from 2 through 5. - Category 1 publication activities above and beyond performance necessary for e.
-Significant or Superior ratings for tenure, promotion and PAIs may be substituted in the documentation of "multiple other activities" in B.2.c or "additional activities from 2 through 5" in B.2.d.
+Superior accomplishment for tenure, promotion and PAIs, is performance of one activity in category 1 and additional activities from 2 through 5. - e.
+Category 1 publication activities above and beyond performance necessary for Significant or Superior ratings for tenure, promotion and PAIs may be substituted in the documentation of "multiple other activities" in B.2.c or "additional activities from 2 through 5" in B.2.d.